Christine Egan, Chief Executive Officer

 Fred Sherman, Chief Operations Officer

-Fred Sherman has more than 15 years senior management experience and is currently the Chief Operating Office of CLASP, overseeing operations, HR, IT, finance, and legal.
+Fred Sherman has more than 15 years senior management experience and is currently the Chief Operating Officer of CLASP, overseeing operations, HR, IT, finance, and legal.
 He has held senior leadership positions for the nonprofit organizations BoardSource and the Gay & Lesbian Victory Fund and Leadership Institute, and prior to that spent more than 15 years with PricewaterhouseCoopers.
 Fred has a history of community service and engagement and currently serves several local organizations in finance-related roles.
 Fred holds a Bachelor of Business Administration from The University of Texas at Austin and is a CPA/CGMA.

 Corinne Schneider, Chief Communications Officer